cetic/fadi/doc/USERMANAGEMENT.md

 The configuration for the most common methods of authentication are:

 ```
 local      database  user  auth-method  [auth-options]
 host       database  user  address  auth-method  [auth-options]
 ```

-For example, to use LDAP authentication for local users, your configuration should look something like this:
+For example, to use LDAP authentication for local users, your configuration should look like this:

 ```
 local      all  all  ldap  ldapserver=example.com  ldapport=389 [other-ldap-options]